 What is Analysis Services?

-Analysis Services is an analytical data engine used in decision support and business analytics, providing the analytical data for business reports and client applications such as Power BI, Excel, Reporting Services reports, and other data visualization tools.
+Analysis Services is an analytical data engine (Vertipaq) used in decision support and business analytics.
+It provides enterprise-grade semantic data models for business reports and client applications such as Power BI, Excel, Reporting Services reports, and other data visualization tools.
+Analysis Services is available in different platforms:

-Analysis Services is now available in the cloud as an Azure service.
-Azure Analysis Services supports tabular models at the 1200 and higher compatibility levels.
+Azure Analysis Services - Created as an Azure resource, Azure Analysis Services server resources support tabular models at the 1200 and higher compatibility levels.
 DirectQuery, partitions, row-level security, bi-directional relationships, and translations are all supported.
-To learn more and give it a try for free, see Azure Analysis Services.